Questions about these courses should be directed to the program instructor.

 May 3, Nassau: Travel from Nassau to San Salvador Island

-May 4 - 11, San Salvador Island: Program activities
+May 4 - 11, San Salvador Island: Program activities.
+For more information, please see the detailed itinerary.

 May 12, San Salvador Island: Travel from San Salvador Island to Nassau

-May 13, Nassau: Depart for Calgary or independent travel
+May 13, Nassau: Depart for Calgary (or continue on independent travel)

 Assignment due dates to be determined.

-The estimated cost of the Bahamas Island: Tropical Life, Coral Reefs, White Sand & Caribbean Rocks Group Study Program will include tuition, airfare, field trips, local transportation, accommodations and meals.
-The program cost is $4121.
+The estimated cost of this Group Study Program will include tuition, airfare, field trips, local transportation, accommodations and meals.
+The program cost is $4398.

 For the full cost breakdown and payment deadlines, please see the program Student Cost Summary.